 4) DO YOU TAKE CREDIT CARDS?

 Yes.
-My invoice system allows you to either mail in a check, pay with credit card or paypal.
+Pay with credit card via paypal.
 If paying in the office or on location I can also swipe cards on my phone, yeah there’s an app for that.

 5) HOW LONG DO THE SHOOTS LAST?